Create a Ten Minute Collage

 Self-Reflection on the Go

-Many of us tuck away and accumulate difficult emotions in the interest of properly functioning in our practical life.
-In the process of growing up, you likely did not learn how to properly process your emotions in the first place, and unknowingly you could be accumulating heavy emotions with each passing year.
+Many of us tuck away and accumulate difficult emotions in the interest of properly functioning in our practical lives.
+In the process of growing up, you likely did not learn how to properly process your emotions in the first place, and unknowingly, you could be accumulating heavy emotions with each passing year.

-My creativity has always provided a way for me to see, accept and process all parts of myself in a loving visual way.
-For many years, I personally have used the practice of spontaneous self-expression to help me honour what I was not allowed to express when I was growing up and also to process the untended emotions that accumulate in a busy, stressful life.
+My creativity has always given me a way to see, accept, and process all parts of myself in a loving visual way.
+For many years, I personally have used the practice of spontaneous self-expression to help me honour what I was not allowed to express when I was growing up and also to process the unexpressed emotions that accumulate in a busy, stressful life.

 Symbol Release